-The total capital raised during the period ended December 31, 2021 was \$12.6 million, net of issue costs, which was in line with Management's expectations given the effect of COVID-19 on financial markets.
-Redemptions were slightly higher than in previous years as the Trust was impacted by the large Canadian private debt fund taken over by the Ontario Securities Commission.
-The Trust was approved on 44 platforms made up of 26 IIROC Dealers, 14 Exempt Market Dealers, and 4 MFDA Dealers.
-The Trust will continue to penetrate the marketplace and raise capital in 2022.
+The total capital raised during the period ended December 31, 2022 was \$3.7 million, net of issue costs.
+The Trust was approved on 34 platforms made up of 18 IIROC Dealers, 14 Exempt Market Dealers, and 2 MFDA Dealers.
+The Trust will continue to penetrate the marketplace and raise capital in 2023.